Frenkel biexcitons in hybrid HJ photophysical aggregates: Introduction

-Many-body electronic correlations are ubiquitous in semiconductors and dominate the optical properties of organic solids~\cite{agranovich2009excitations}.
+The primary photoexcitations in organic semiconductors are molecular electronic singlet states (\ce{S_1}) termed Frenkel excitons~\cite{frenkel1931transformation}.
+Although these states are localized within a chromophore, at sufficiently high densities, exciton-exciton interactions start to dominate the optical properties of organic solids~\cite{agranovich1968collective}.
 For example, the spontaneous formation of strongly-coupled light-matter quantum condensates in organic materials depends fundamentally on the details of exciton-exciton interactions~\cite{keeling2020bose}.
-The primary photoexcitations in organics semiconductors are localized molecular electronic singlet excitations (\ce{S_1}) termed Frenkel excitons~\cite{agranovich1968collective}, and here we report the first direct spectroscopic observation of Frenkel biexcitons --- bound two-exciton quasiparticles (\ce{[2S1]$^\ddagger$}) --- in a macromolecular solid.
-While ample theoretical work points towards their existence in organic solids~\cite{fox1980frenkel,spano1991biexciton,vektaris1994new,guo1995stable,gallagher1996theory,mazumdar1996exciton,agranovich2000kinematic,kun2009effect}, and in optical lattices~\cite{xiang2012tunable}, thus far the only report of the observation of such species is in solid argon~\cite{baba1991formation}.
-Quantifying the factors that govern biexciton stability is fundamentally important because they reveal intricate details of the dipolar nature of excitons, which are deterministic in the optical properties of organic semiconductors.
-There is ample indirect evidence of the dynamic formation of exciton two-quantum states by incoherent, sequential ultrafast excitation in semiconductor polymers\cite{silva2001efficient,stevens2001exciton,silva2002exciton}.
-Aside from their fundamental importance in that biexcitons provide a sophisticated probe of electronic structure, they are consequential intermediates in a wide range of photophysical processes such as exciton dissociation into electrons (e$^{-}$) and holes (h$^+$) [\ce{S0 + 2 $\hbar\omega$ -> [2 S1]$^\ddagger$ -> 2e^- + 2h^+}]~\cite{silva2001efficient}, bimolecular annihilation [\ce{S1 + S1 -> [2 S1]$^\ddagger$ -> S0 + S0}]~\cite{stevens2001exciton}, and singlet fission producing triplet (\ce{T1}) states [\ce{S0 + 2 $\hbar\omega$ -> [2 S1]$^\ddagger$ -> 2T1 + 2T1}]~\cite{silva2002exciton}.
+Similarly, in biological light harvesting complexes, multi-exciton interactions may play important roles~\cite{scholes2011lessons}, while biexcitons can be crucial in cascade quantum emitters as a source of entangled photons~\cite{n2021mechanistic}.
+In order to fundamentally understand these processes, the molecular basis for biexciton stability needs to be established to provide a crucial comprehension of important structure/property interrelations that go beyond that achieved by examining single-quantum photoexcitations.
+Indeed, while excitons deliver an important window into electronic dispersion and its dependence on macromolecular structure and configuration, biexcitons provide a sophisticated probe of electronic structure because they are consequential intermediates in a wide range of photophysical processes such as exciton dissociation into electrons (e$^{-}$) and holes (h$^+$) [\ce{S0 + 2 $\hbar\omega$ -> [2 S1]$^\ddagger$ -> 2e^- + 2h^+}]~\cite{silva2001efficient}, bimolecular annihilation [\ce{S1 + S1 -> [2 S1]$^\ddagger$ -> S0 + S0}]~\cite{stevens2001exciton}, and singlet fission producing triplet (\ce{T1}) states [\ce{S0 + 2 $\hbar\omega$ -> [2 S1]$^\ddagger$ -> T1 + T1}]~\cite{silva2002exciton}.
+Ref.~\citenum{stevens2001exciton} notes that bimolecular annihilation may be mediated both by resonance energy transfer and diffusion-limited exciton-exciton scattering, but in either case we invoke the key intermediate \ce{[2 S1]$^\ddagger$}.